altMITgcm/MITgcm66h/docs/overview/global_atmos_hs.rst

     :alt: cubic eddies figure
     :name: cubic_eddies_figure

-    Instantaneous plot of the temperature field at 500mb obtained using the atmospheric isomorph of MITgcm
+    Instantaneous plot of the temperature field at 500 mb obtained using the atmospheric isomorph of MITgcm

-As described in Adcroft (2001), a `cubed sphere' is used to discretize the globe permitting a uniform griding and obviated the need to Fourier filter.
+As described in Adcroft et al. (2004) :cite:`adcroft:04b`, a ‘cubed sphere’ is used to discretize the globe permitting a uniform griding and obviated the need to Fourier filter.
-The `vector-invariant' form of MITgcm supports any orthogonal curvilinear grid, of which the cubed sphere is just one of many choices.
+The ‘vector-invariant’ form of MITgcm supports any orthogonal curvilinear grid, of which the cubed sphere is just one of many choices.

 :numref:`hs_zave_u_figure` shows the 5-year mean, zonally averaged zonal